Reserve Deputy Sheriff

 Examples of Work

-(Illustrative only) Patrols assigned area for the prevention of crime; enforcement of laws and protection of life and property; responds as needed to calls for service; arrests violators of law; identifies and interviews witnesses, victims and criminals; prepares reports; secures accident and crime scenes, and responsible for crowd control; administers first aid; collects and secures evidence, and maintains chain of evidence for criminal investigations; apprehends, detains and searches suspects, and cites or arrests for civil and criminal law violations; transports and books arrestees; assists in surveillance work; executes various writs, subpoenas and court orders; appears in court and hearings as a witness; performs other duties as assigned.
+(Illustrative only) Patrols assigned area for the prevention of crime, enforcement of laws and protection of life and property; responds to emergency and non-emergency calls for service; conducts preliminary and follow-up investigations on crimes and traffic collisions; arrests violators of law; identifies and interviews witnesses, victims and criminals; prepares and maintains detailed reports and documentation; secures accident and crime scenes, and responsible for crowd control; administers first aid; identifies, collects and secures evidence, and maintains chain of evidence for criminal investigations; apprehends, detains and searches suspects, and cites or arrests for civil and criminal law violations; transports and books arrestees; assists in surveillance work; executes various writs, subpoenas and court orders; appears in court to present evidence and/or testify as a witness; regular and reliable attendance; maintains patrol vehicle and equipment according to Department standards; conducts police related community awareness; performs other duties as assigned.

 Knowledge & Skills

-Department procedures, rules and regulations; law enforcement principles, methods, practices, equipment and procedures; geography, roads, and streets of Yuma County; law enforcement investigation principles.
+Knowledge of: Yuma County policies and procedures; County, state and Federal laws, regulations and ordinances; Sheriff’s Office policies and procedures; law enforcement principles, methods, practices, equipment and procedures; geography, roads, and streets of Yuma county; law enforcement investigation principles; bloodborne pathogens and hazardous materials, conditions and devices.

-Learning and applying law enforcement principles, rules, techniques and the proper use of issued equipment; dealing courteously but firmly with people; applying good judgment and making effective decisions under pressure; use of firearms, motor vehicles and other law enforcement equipment; preparing clear, comprehensive, and accurate reports; following written and verbal instructions; communicating effectively verbally and in writing.
+Skills in: Learning and applying law enforcement principles, rules, techniques and the proper use of issued equipment; managing situations firmly, courteously, tactfully and impartially; applying good judgment and making effective decisions under pressure; use of firearms, motor vehicles and other law enforcement equipment; preparing clear, comprehensive, and accurate reports; interviewing and dealing with people of different social, economic, and ethnic backgrounds; administering first aid and CPR; establishing and maintaining effective working relationships with employees, other agencies, and the public; operating computerized technology and job-related software applications; following written and verbal instructions; communicating effectively verbally and in writing.

 For More Information...